wasona/wasona/src/content/meta/index.md

 ---
 ---
-# toki pona 101: a crash course into Toki Pona
+# Wasona: a crash course into Toki Pona

 Welcome!
 This course is not finished.
 If you're here by accident, please do not read it.
 Take a look at some good, finished courses instead:
 * [lipu sona pona](https://lipu-sona.pona.la/) by jan Lentan